adalpari/adalpari.github.io/_posts/2017-11-14-Clean-Code.md

 - Keep it small.
 - Follow the __Single Responsability Principle__.
 Each class should be written to handle only one concept.
 - Cohesion is a grade of how methods are using the class variables.
 When there are several methods that are not using the variables, probably they can be extracted into another class.

+## 11. Systems
+- As a city, a software system starts from a small one and grows up by the time.
+That's why is really important separate concepts inside it.
+- Clearly separate the construction of object from the use of it.
+Best approach is _Dependency Injection_.
+- Create modules for group the features and not mix them.

+## 12. Emergence
+- A well designed software probably follows _Kent Beck's_ rules:
+    - Runs all the tests: passing all the test of a testable software, means it is working as expected. _Also helps with refactoring_
+    - No duplication: duplications means additional works, higher bugs risk and unnecesary complexity.
+    - Expresive: the coude should express itself the intent of the developer who program it.